dustinpfister/blog_posts/_posts/js-promise.md

 ## 2 - The nodejs promisify method in the utils module

-In nodejs there is the util module, and in this module there is a promisify method that can be used as a way to create a method that will return a promise from a method that uses old nodejs style call back functions.
+In nodejs there is the util module, and in this module there is a [util promisify method](/2019/06/22/nodejs-util-promisify/) that can be used as a way to create a method that will return a promise from a method that uses old nodejs style call back functions.
+On nodejs built in module that is packed with methods that use this kind of callback function would be the [nodejs file system module](/2018/02/08/nodejs-filesystem/).

 ### 2.1 - Basic util promisify example